Skip to main content

 Default value is: " "

-Select the main application mode between IP Audio Client and AES67
+Select the main application mode between Standard, AES67 and Dante exclusive mode (only licensed devices)

 The main output volume of the device.
 From 0% to 100%